DeltaF1/SYSC-3110-Project/doc/UserManual.md

 Clicking this button brings you back to the home screen

 #### save level
 Clicking this button will prompt you to name the level.
 Once you name the level it will be saved.
-To play your new level simply go to the home screen, press `Start Game` and click on your level.
+To play your new level go to the home screen, press `Start Game` and click on your level.

 ## **Saving and Loading**